sftcd/openssl/doc/designs/ech-api.md

 BoringSSL APIs
 --------------

-Brief descriptions of boringssl APIs are below together with initial comments comparing those to the above.
-(It may be useful to consider the extent to which it is useful to make OpenSSL and boring APIs resemble one another.)
+Brief descriptions of BoringSSL APIs are below together with initial comments comparing those to the above.
+(It may be useful to consider the extent to which it is useful to make OpenSSL and BoringSSL APIs resemble one another.)

-Just as our implementation is under development, boring's `include/openssl/ssl.h`
-says: "ECH support in BoringSSL is still experimental and under development."
+Just as our implementation is under development, BoringSSL's `include/openssl/ssl.h` says: "ECH support in BoringSSL is still experimental and under development."

 ### GREASE

-Boring uses an API to enable GREASEing rather than an option.
+BoringSSL uses an API to enable GREASEing rather than an option.

 ```c
 OPENSSL_EXPORT void SSL_set_enable_ech_grease(SSL *ssl, int enable);
 ```

-This could work as well for our implementation, or boring could probably change to use an option, unless there's some reason to prefer not adding new options.
+This could work as well for our implementation, or BoringSSL could probably change to use an option, unless there's some reason to prefer not adding new options.

 ### Setting an ECHConfigList